 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

-- We use the tradional roll cut technique which increases the surface area for faster cooking.
+💡 How to cut eggplant for stir fries?
+We use the traditional roll-cut technique which increases the surface area for faster cooking.
 Starting on the rounded end, make a diagonal cut holding the knife at a 45-degree angle.
 Roll the vegetable 90 degrees or a quarter turn and cut again at the same angle.
 Continue rolling and cutting along the length until you reach the stem end.
-(Tip - If you find this intimidating then just cut them into ¾-inch thick slices).
+If you find this intimidating then just cut them into ¾-inch thick slices.

-4. Tip - Place a lid or plate on top the vegetable to make sure they stay submerged.
+Tip - A lid or plate on top of the vegetable to ensure that they stay submerged.

 Tip - Stir the sauce couple of times to dissolve any settled cornstarch before pouring into the skillet.